Keep Your Home Safe: A Decade of Important Electric Safety Tips

 Tip 7: Install GFCIs within Your Home

-Tip 8: Do not attempt Do-it-yourself electrical work
+Tip 8: Don’t attempt Do-it-yourself electrical work

-Tip 10: Keep Informed About Electrical Safety
+Tip 10: Stay Informed about Electrical Safety

 Conclusion